352Media/flexMenu/README.md

 If Modernizr is not available, we'll always toggle the menu on click.

 The zip for flexMenu includes a build of Modernizr contains only touch detection and the has-js/no-js class.
 Feel free to use this build, or go with more full-featured build if you're using other features.
-Or, if you do want to always toggle the menu on click, there is no need to include Modernizr at all.
+Or, if you do want to always toggle the menu on click, there is no need to include Modernizr at all - just [set up a js/no-js class](http://paulirish.com/2009/avoiding-the-fouc-v3/) and you'll be good to go.

 ##Advanced usage